juji-io/docs/docs/reference.md

 (deftopic my-topic [] []["OK"])
 ```

-### Token
+## Token

 Like most natural language processing software, REP breaks up an utterance into
 a sequence of words, called tokens.
 In languages such as English, punctuation
 such as spaces, periods, colons, and so on are the natural boundary between
 tokens.
-In REP, the punctuation marks that are not blank are also regarded as
+In REP, the punctuation marks that are not blanks are also regarded as
 tokens.

-For example, an English sentence "Hello, world!" is converted into a sequence of
+For example, the string `"Hello, world!"` is converted into a sequence of
-four tokens: `Hello`, `,`, `world`, `!`.
+four tokens: `"Hello"`, `","`, `"world"`, `"!"`.

+The only exception is `-`, which is not considered a token of its own.
+For instance, `"twenty-five-year-old"` is a single token.

 In REP, a token could be represented with a symbol, a string, or a regex.

-#### Symbol token
+### Symbol token

-Symbol tokens are converted to the lower case, then into the canonical form
+Symbol tokens are first converted to the lower case, then into the canonical
-(lemma) of their names, so different forms of the same word are treated as
+form (lemma) of their names, so different forms of the same word are treated as
-the same.
-For example, `bike`, `Bikes` are the same token.
+the same token.
+For example, `bike`, `Bikes` and `BIKES` are the same token.

 !!! note "Symbol containing / is not a token"
     Because `/` is a token of its own, a symbol containing a `/` will be treated
     as a name spaced REP language programming construct, instead of a token.

-#### String token
+### String token

-String tokens are not lemmatized, and they are only case insensitive.
+String tokens are not lemmatized, and they are only case *insensitive*.
 For
-example, "bike", and "Bike" are the same token.
+example, `"bike"`, and `"Bike"` are the same token.

-#### Regex token
+### Regex token

-Java's regular expression can be used to represent a token.
-See Regex tag below
+For maximal specificity, a token can be specified by a regular expression
+(regex).
+A tag `#token/regex` is used to designate a string as a regex.
+The string has the same syntax as [Java's regex pattern](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html) .
-for details.
+See [Regex tag](#tag-pattern) below for more details.

+!!! note "Token Conversion Precedence"
+    Strings, symbols, and regex can be freely mixed in a pattern, as expected.
+    ```Clojure
+    [I "used to" work in #token/regex "^IBM$"];
+    ```
+    However, when the same input word matches more than one type of tokens, a
+    precedence is used to determine which type of token this input word is
+    converted to:
+    **string > symbol > regex**.
+    ```Clojure
+    ;; for an input word "IBM", the string "ibm" is actually matched [:1 IBM "ibm" #token/regex "IBM"]
+    ```

 ## Rule Pattern